 There are additional factors to consider when purchasing a high refresh rate gaming monitor, such as the type of display, screen size, and adaptive-sync technology.

-Finally, you need to decide whether you want your display to have a variable refresh rate such as FreeSync and G-SYNC, or some sort of backlight strobing motion blur reduction.
-Fortunately, these technologies are available with both 144Hz and 240Hz monitoring which also affects the price.
+Eventually, you need to determine whether to have a variable refresh rate like FreeSync and G-SYNC on your monitor, or some form of backlight strobing motion blur reduction.
+Needless to say, these technologies are available with monitors for both 144Hz and 240Hz which also affects the price.

-If you’re a hardcore gamer or a professional FPS gamer, you ‘re likely willing to make any improvements to your game in which case a 240Hz monitor is a worthwhile upgrade.
+If you are a novice or a professional FPS gamer, it would definitely be possible for you to improve your game if a 240Hz monitor is worth upgrading.

-On the other hand, a refresh rate of 144Hz is most likely sufficient for casual gamers, especially after considering how demanding gaming with decent settings at 240FPS/1080p can be.
+A refresh rate of 144Hz is most likely enough for casual gamers, particularly after considering how challenging gaming at 240FPS/1080p can be with decent settings.